Ashish110110/MLOps/Project/model_deployment/web-service/README.md

 **NOTE :** Do not forget to include the "." at the end of Command-1

+3. After the image is built, start the gunicorn server by running the following command in terminal 1 :

        docker run -it --rm -p 9696:9696 red-wine-prediction:v1

-This command will start the gunicorn server.

 **NOTE :** The services should keep running, and you should go to terminal 2 to execute the test script.